-Remember that the FTC does not need an actual complaint against a dealer to bring an action, but only needs to allege that an advertisement or practice "is likely to mislead" or that a practice is "likely to cause substantial injury" to consumers to satisfy the required legal elements of a UDAP claim.
+The FTC does not need an actual complaint against a dealer to bring an action.
+The FTC only needs to allege that an advertisement or practice "is likely to mislead" or that a practice is "likely to cause substantial injury" to consumers.